netblue30/firejail/README.md

    syscall opendir, path /boot
 [...]
 `````
+Tracelog is enabled by default in several profile files.

 ### --profile-path
 For  various reasons some users might want to keep the profile files in